-We muse over the incredible insanity of what we’re doing – totally deprived of light, our eyes can’t be fooled by the chef-fy presentation tricks used in deceive the senses, but concentrate solely on the food and textures in front of us.
-Both of our meals have a combination of fascinating flavours – our mains consisiting of 3 gourmet sized portions (one seafood, one game meat, one fowl) which further had us second guessing what we were tasting.
-Bar the noise levels of the other guests being rather loud, and the meals being slightly too cold we both loved the theatrical experience, and spent a good hour discussing our meals over mint tea once we had emerged in the upstairs bar.
-Spying the reveal menu over payment, we were relieved to find that our guesses were fairly spot-on on most counts, though dessert had puzzled us in many ways.
+We muse over the incredible insanity of what we’re doing – totally deprived of light, our eyes can’t be fooled by the chef-fy presentation tricks used in deceiving the senses, but concentrate solely on the food and textures in front of us.
+Both of our meals have a combination of fascinating flavours – our mains consisting of 3 gourmet sized portions (one seafood, one game meat, one fowl) which further had us second-guessing what we were tasting.
+Bar the noise levels of the other guests being rather loud, and the meals being slightly too cold we both loved the theatrical experience and spent a good hour discussing our meals over mint tea once we had emerged in the upstairs bar.
+Spying the reveal menu over our payment, we were relieved to find that our guesses were fairly spot-on on most counts, though dessert had puzzled us in many ways.

 In truth, we left with more questions than we arrived with.

 Does the food taste better or worse when you have no idea what it is?

 How did we manage to guide the forks to our mouths?

 Is it possible to even write a restaurant review without mentioning any of the dishes?